 Opportunities Unlimited for the Blind is a private non-profit organization that is solely dedicated to helping children and young adults who are blind or have low vision build life skills, self-confidence and independence.
-Parents and guardians should understand that a camp like ours, with a nearly one-to-one camper to staff ratio, is very expensive to operate.
+Parents and guardians should understand that a camp like ours, with a more than one-to-one staff to camper ratio, is very expensive to operate.
 OUB would very much appreciate your willingness to attend a meeting of a supporter of OUB Camps, such as a local Lions Club, to express in your own words how much our camps mean to your child and your family.

 Lions Clubs of Michigan